mizzu/text-archiver/README.md

 # text-archiver

 # Running
-# Compile from make
+ Compile from make

-# ./tarc -c "target" "file1" "file2" "file..."
+ Run with tarc

-# archives files to target as one file
+# Commands

-# ./tarc -x "source archive"
+ ./tarc -c "target" "file1" "file2" "file..."
-# uncompresses files from source
+ archives files to target as one file

-# ./tarc -p "name prefix" "source archive"
+ ./tarc -x "source archive"
-# will search for files with "name prefix" in "source archive", listing name and size
+ uncompresses files from source

-# if multiple prefixes are found, all are printed.
+ ./tarc -p "name prefix" "source archive" will search for files with "name prefix" in "source archive", listing name and size if multiple prefixes are found, all are printed.

-# could potentially archive more than just text files
+ could potentially archive more than just text files